Mindfulness during stroke rehabilitation can lead to big gains.

 Boosting Happiness During Stroke Recovery

-Stroke recovery can present certain challenges that may also challenge your ability to be happy.
-This deserves attention, because happiness can motivate action – and action is how recovery is made.
+Stroke recovery can present certain challenges that may also affect your ability to find happiness.
+This deserves attention because happiness can motivate action – and action is how recovery is made.

 However, some individuals struggle with emotions that impede happiness, such as depression or frustration.
 This is understandable as the secondary effects of a stroke, such as impaired arm or leg function, can make everyday tasks more difficult.